Squat and Deadlifts are the two biggest compound movements that target almost every body part and many people are looking to do that on the same day.

 The more you train, the more time your body requires for recovery.
 Post-workout recovery routine is something that most people neglect.

-Warm water bath or EPSOM baths are also found to be helpful in reliving post-workout soreness.
+Warm water baths or EPSOM baths are also found to be helpful in reliving post-workout soreness.

 3# Correct Form

 The improper form has no space in this type of training.
-You are planning to include two biggest compound movements in your routine, compromising with form can put you on a risk of physical injury.
+You are planning to include the two biggest compound movements in your routine, compromising with form can put you at risk of physical injury.

 If you are not sure about your form, it’s better to skip such regressive training.